normvcr/BLDEV/README.md

 Alternatively, the BLDEV-specific source code may be obtained, as follows:

+1. Do this only the first time cloning into the [Projects](https://github.com/normvcr/Projects) repository.

-1. Add the **--sparse** flag to the [Projects](https://github.com/normvcr/Projects) clone command
+Add **--sparse** to the Projects clone command
 >   git clone --sparse https://github.com/normvcr/Projects.git

+2. Change to the Projects folder
+>   cd Projects

-2. Restrict sparse checkout to folders (not to cherry-pick files)
+3. Restrict sparse checkout to folders (not to cherry-pick files)
 >   git sparse-checkout init --cone

-3. Get the BLDEV source code with the supplied Bourne script
+4. Get the BLDEV source code with the supplied Bourne script
 >   checkoutBLDEV

 The advantage of this approach, is that proejcts may separately downloaded as convenient, but still reside within a common repository, thus avoiding redundant copies of common source code.